 The LEE Foundation supports the mission-driven charitable and educational activities of Leadership for Educational Equity.

 The foundation provides grants to conduct LEE educational events, sponsor internships and fellowships, and develop various materials, such as toolkits and white papers.
 It also supports activities that promote dialogue among the general public and others in the education and policy arenas.

 LEE Foundation Board of Directors

 Steve Mandel is the founder of Lone Pine Capital, a global long/short and long-only equity money manager that he started in 1997.
 Prior to founding Lone Pine, Mr. Mandel was managing director and consumer analyst at Tiger Management Corporation, mass-market retailing analyst at Goldman, Sachs and consultant at Mars and Company.
 He graduated from Phillips Exeter Academy, Dartmouth College and Harvard Business School.
-He is a member of the Harvard Business School Board of Dean’s Advisors, a trustee of Teach For America and Board Chair of Dartmouth College, and a founder and board member of the Lone Pine Foundation.
+He is a member of the Harvard Business School Board of Dean’s Advisors, a trustee of Teach For America, Board Chair of Dartmouth College, and a founder and board member of the Lone Pine Foundation.